f5devcentral/f5-oci-failover/README.md

 Deploying the BIG-IP should always include an ntp configuration especially for HA, and the OCI network provides an ntp server at the 169.254.169.254 IP address.
 Additionally you could use pool.ntp.org.
 But the locally provided IP is recommended and will likely be closely in sync with the API infrastructure and local.

 ------------------------------------------------------------------------------------------------

+This tool is not supported by F5 support.
+If you find an issue, we would love to hear about it.
+Please let us know by filling an issue in this repository.
+Tell us as much as you can about what you found, how you found it, your environment, etc..
+We also welcome you to file feature requests as issues.

+f5-oci-failover is released to the community under the Apache v2 license.
+It is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.